biobricks-ai/biobricks/README.md

 bb.initialize(<YOUR TOKEN>)
 ```

 To download a brick and save it locally in your library use the function `bb.pull`.
-As an example, with the following statement we can download the Tox21 data dataset
+As an example, Tox21 data dataset can be downlaoded with the following statement.

 ```python
 bb.pull('tox21')
 ```

-Once the dataset is stored locally in the BioBricks library, you can load the data with `bb.load` function.
+Once the dataset is stored locally in the BioBricks library, the data can be loaded with `bb.load` function.

 ```python
 tox21 = bb.load('tox21')